1. Dismissal of employees

 1.1 Reasons for dismissal

-In case of a dismissal with notice, the employer is not obliged to indicate a specific reason for the dismissal in the registered letter, unless the employee officially requests this during the month following the dismissal letter.
-In such a case, it is important that the employer provides the employee with their reason within a month; otherwise, the dismissal will automatically be seen as abusive.
+In case of a dismissal with notice, the employer is not obliged to state the grounds of dismissal in the dismissal letter, unless the employee officially requests them during the month following the receipt of the dismissal letter.
+In such case, the employer must provide the employee with the grounds of dismissal within a month following the request; otherwise, the dismissal will automatically be considered as abusive.

-If the employment contract is terminated during the probationary period, the employer is not obliged to provide specific reasons for the dismissal.
+If the employment contract is terminated during the trial period, the employer is not obliged to provide specific grounds.

 1.2 Form

-If the business employs fewer than 150 staff members, the employer may serve the dismissal directly.
+If the company has fewer than 150 employees, the employer may serve the notice of dismissal directly without any prior measures/procedures.

-If the business employs at least 150 staff members, the employer must invite the employee to a preliminary interview in writing before dismissing him / her.
+If the company has at least 150 employees, the employer must invite the employee to a preliminary interview in writing before dismissing him / her.

 1.3 Notice period

-The following notice periods are applicable to all employees according to their seniority:
+The following notice periods apply to all employees, in accordance with their seniority:

-If the employee is dismissed during the probationary period, the notice period for each party depends on the duration of the probationary period.
+If the employee is dismissed during the trial period, the notice period depends on the duration of the trial period.
 Where the duration of the trial period is indicated in weeks, the notice period corresponds to as many days as the trial period has weeks (e.g. three weeks is three days’ notice).

 Where the duration of the trial period is indicated in months the notice period corresponds to four days per month of trial period without being shorter than 15 days and without exceeding one month.